 3. iSpring Commercial Grade Reverse Osmosis System

-Perhaps you’re interested in a whole house system for your business or a larger property.
-If that’s the case, this commercial-grade water filter system will do the trick.
-It’s intended for high-traffic use, so you know it’ll meet your demand.
+If you’re interested in a whole house system for your business or large property, this commercial-grade water filter system is ideal.
+It is intended for heavy use, so you can buy it with confidence.

-The filters in this system stand at 20 inches each, which is double the size of the industry standard.
-This is a reverse osmosis model, so your water will be purified and softened all at once.
+The filters in this system are 20 inches each, which is double the industry standard.
+This is a reverse osmosis model, so your water will be purified and softened at the same time.

-You get three, high-efficiency reverse osmosis membrane filters, a booster pump, and a pressure gauge.
+You receive three high-efficiency reverse osmosis membrane filters, a booster pump, and a pressure gauge.
 It filters heavy metals, chlorine, and impurities.

-Reverse osmosis machines have gained a lot of popularity in recent times.
-Rather than using activated carbon, an RO membrane is what filters out contaminants from your supply.
-There’s no need for added chemicals, and the taste of your water won’t be affected.
+Reverse osmosis filters have grown in popularity in recent years.
+Rather than using activated carbon, an RO membrane filters out contaminants from your supply.
+There is no need for added chemicals, and the taste of your water won’t be affected.

-Another perk to reverse osmosis machines is that they soften your supply.
-This system won’t interfere with the alkalinity of your water, but it will replace hardness through ion exchange.
-You’ll have gentler water as a result.
+Another perk of reverse osmosis machines is that they soften your water supply.
+This system won’t interfere with the alkalinity of your water, but it will reduce hardness via ion exchange.
+You will have softer water as a result.

 Only RO Membranes

-One flaw is that this system doesn’t have the usual filters you’d expect in a whole house system.
-Instead of a sediment filter, KDF, and carbon filter, it utilizes three reverse osmosis membranes.
-They’re effective, but don’t meet traditional whole house filter specs.
+This system doesn’t have the usual filters you would expect to find in a whole house system.
+Rather than a sediment filter, KDF, and carbon filter, it utilizes three reverse osmosis membranes.
+They are effective but don’t achieve traditional whole house filter specs.

-We don’t recommend this product to those of you in smaller homes.
-It’s sophisticated and heavy-duty, but the high capacity comes with a price.
-If you have no need for commercial-grade filtration, you’ll be better off with a smaller system.
+We don’t recommend this product unless you have a large home or business.
+It is sophisticated and heavy-duty but the high capacity comes with a price.
+If you don’t need commercial-grade filtration, you will be better off with a smaller system.